-The Planning Commission, on January 11, 2018, adopted a policy regarding the recognition of community led plans.
+The Planning Commission, on January 11, 2018, adopted a policy regarding the recognition of community-led plans.
 This policy exists to clarify the difference between City-managed plans and Community-managed plans.
-You can read more about it here.
+For more information on the Neighborhood Plans Policy.

 DHCD Framework for Community Development

 Baltimore City Department of Housing and Community Development issued a comprehensive Community Development Framework.
-The Framework brings into focus DHCD's overall strategy and plan and articulates key strategic approaches for launching a new era of neighborhood investment.
-It is available via this link.
+The Framework brings into focus DHCD's overall strategy and plan which articulates key strategic approaches for launching a new era of neighborhood investment.

 In 2006, The Department of Planning developed a new Comprehensive Master Plan for Baltimore City to direct economic growth and quality of life initiatives for the next 10 years.
 The Plan looks closely at how Baltimoreans LIVE, EARN, PLAY, and LEARN, and the future progress we can make in each area.

 An Urban Renewal Plan (URP) is a form of overlay zoning that is more restrictive than the city’s zoning code.
-Urban Renewal Plans in Baltimore date back to the late 1960’s and regulate specific geographies ranging from small business districts to entire communities.
+Urban Renewal Plans in Baltimore date back to the late 1960s and regulates specific geographies ranging from small business districts to entire communities.